jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 Normal execution order of a procedure means one command being followed up by the next.

-But in Encircle, a command is basically just a collection of calls to other commands with no particular order.
+But in Circular, a command is basically just a collection of calls to other commands with no particular order.

 If you don’t indicate the order in which to execute the commands, then they might execute in an arbitrary order.
 Sometimes this is acceptable from a functional point of view.